-The Pool Re scheme was designed to address a particular risk at a particular time, namely the threat of the IRA’s large vehicle bombs and their financially devastating consequences for commercial property and the economy.
-Since the late 1990s, however, this risk has receded, to be overtaken by new and challenging threats, and our cover has evolved to reflect this.
+Our cover was designed to address a particular risk at a particular time, namely the threat of the IRA’s large vehicle bombs and their financially devastating consequences for commercial property and the economy.
+Since the late 1990’s, however, this risk has receded, to be overtaken by new and challenging threats, and our cover has evolved to reflect this.

 The protection that we provide to our Members allows them to offer to UK Plc cover that reflects the changing nature, priorities and methodologies of terrorism.
 Post-9/11, we incorporated Chemical, Biological, Radiological and Nuclear threats into our cover.

-In 2018, we incorporated business interruption losses not contingent on damage to property following the spate of attacks in 2017.
-In fact, we have not only kept pace with the threat, but in some cases pre-empted it, future-proofing the scheme in 2018 against damage by a remote digital trigger, the first global pool to do so.
+In 2018, we incorporated business interruption losses not contingent on damage to property (NDBI).
+In fact, we have not only kept pace with the threat, but in some cases pre-empted it, providing cover for damage by a remote digital trigger, the first global pool to do so.

-Although the cover provided by Pool Re at the inception of the scheme in 1992 was restricted to damage caused by ire and explosion, it is now much wider.
-In 200, cover was widened to ‘All Risks’ with only two explicit exclusions – War and electronic risks.
+Although the cover provided by Pool Re at the inception of the scheme in 1992 was restricted to damage caused by fire and explosion, it is now much wider.
+In 2000, cover was widened to ‘All Risks’ with only two explicit exclusions – War and Electronic risks.